element-hq/element-web/test/end-to-end-tests/README.md

 ### Debug tests locally.

-`./run.sh` will run the tests against the riot copy present in `riot/riot-web` served by a static python http server.
-You can symlink your `riot-web` develop copy here but that doesn't work well with webpack recompiling.
-You can run the test runner directly and specify parameters to get more insight into a failure or run the tests against your local webpack server.
+`./run.sh` will run the tests against the Riot copy present in `riot/riot-web` served by a static Python HTTP server.
+You can symlink your `riot-web` develop copy here but that doesn't work well with Webpack recompiling.
+You can run the test runner directly and specify parameters to get more insight into a failure or run the tests against your local Webpack server.

 ```
 ./synapse/stop.sh && \